awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53resolver-resolverrule.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-route53resolver-resolverrule-tags"></a>
-Route 53 Resolver doesn't support updating tags through CloudFormation\.
+Tags help organize and categorize your Resolver rules\.
+Each tag consists of a key and an optional value, both of which you define\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Maximum*: `200`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetIps`  <a name="cfn-route53resolver-resolverrule-targetips"></a>
 An array that contains the IP addresses and ports that an outbound endpoint forwards DNS queries to\.
 Typically, these are the IP addresses of DNS resolvers on your network\.
-Specify IPv4 addresses\.
-IPv6 is not supported\.
 *Required*: No
 *Type*: List of [TargetAddress](aws-properties-route53resolver-resolverrule-targetaddress.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)